 The torturers and invaders and orchestrators of covert ops of many kinds undeniably endangered the citizens who funded the many initiatives, as should have been obvious from the global response to the crimes at Abu Ghraib prison.
 As a matter of fact, the Pentagon has taken great pains to withhold thousands of the ghastly photos taken of abused prisoners, on the grounds that they may endanger American lives.
 QED.

 These gross mistakes have obviously made Westerners vulnerable to retaliation and revenge attacks, yet the failures were not viewed as grounds for dismissing those responsible, many of whom were retained by Obama in his not-so-new administration.
-Most notably, John Brennan, who advocated torture during the Bush administration, became Obama’s closest counterterrorism advisor.
+Most notably, John Brennan, who condoned torture during the Bush administration, became Obama’s closest counterterrorism advisor.

 In 2013, Brennan was amazingly promoted to be the director of the Central Intelligence Agency (CIA).
 One wonders what Mr. Brennan would have to do to get fired by Obama.
 No matter how many times Brennan changes his stories, Obama continues to trust him as one of his closest confidantes.
 When concern was expressed that the CIA had violated US law by penetrating the computers of US Senators in the period preceding the release of the torture report, Brennan indignantly reproached his accusers: